uiceds/cee-492-project-2025-teamzzdd/cee492_report.typ

 #v(1em)
 The Classification Tree model identifies which incident types and borough characteristics are most strongly associated with injury outcomes.
 The results show that Manhattan, Brooklyn, Queens, and the Bronx each display different dominant contributing factors, indicating that incident type plays a key role in predicting injury likelihood.
 These insights support targeted regulatory and safety strategies tailored to the needs of each borough.
 #v(2em)
-== 4.3 Netrual Network for Classification
+== 4.3 Neural Network for Classification
 #figure(
   image("figures/accuracy.png", width: 80%),
   caption: [Validation Accuracy Over Training Epochs],